halka/ais-j-downloader/README.md

 $ruby ais-j.rb RJTT
 select effective
 ```
-Charts download in directry name of specified airport ICAO Code.
+Charts will download in directry name of specified airport's ICAO Code.
 or change directry name in code.